PavlopoulosLab/SCALA/README.md

     "-m" or "--minFrags": The minimum number of mapped ATAC-seq fragments required per cell to pass filtering for use in downstream analyses.
 The default value will be set to 1000.
     "-p" or "--threads": The number of threads to be used for parallel computing.
 The default value will be set to 8.
 For windows users, it will be automatically set to 1.

 create_arrow_file.R run will generate 1 arrow file per fragment file in the current directory.
-Each of these files can be uploaded to scAnner, under the "DATA INPUT" and "Arrow input files (scATAC-seq)" tabs, in order to initialize a scAnner scATAC-seq analysis.
+Each of these files can be uploaded to SCALA, under the "DATA INPUT" and "Arrow input files (scATAC-seq)" tabs, in order to initialize a SCALA scATAC-seq analysis.

-### Run pyscenic to perform analyses with scAnner
+### Run pyscenic to perform analyses with SCALA

 We provide a convenient wrapper called "pyscenic_local.py" in order to easily run pyscenic with default parameters.
 If the user desires to tweak pyscenic parameters, he/she is encouraged to visit pyscenic site (https://pyscenic.readthedocs.io/) and run the pipeline accordingly.

 The particular wrapper is applicable to scRNA-seq loom files generated by the R package SCopeLoomR.
 Ideally, the basic steps of a typical scRNA-seq analysis should have been applied.
 Gene filtering is considered as a vital step.
 The particular wrapper currently supports only hg19, hg38, mm9 and mm10 genome builds.

-We encourage the user to first run all the steps provided in our scAnner web server.
+We encourage the user to first run all the steps provided in our SCALA web server.

 The particular script should be run by using python v.3.7 or newer.